Tom Hardy Reads A Valentine’s Day Bedtime Story, Breaks The Internet

 — charlotte (@charlotte482) February 14, 2017

 As a father of two, with his wife Charlotte Riley, Tom Hardy is clearly rather experienced in reading bedtime stories.
 Just not for such a large audience.
-Tom Hardy isn’t the first celebrity to feature on Bedtime Stories, as the likes of Damien Lewis, David Hasselhoff, David Tennant, James McAvoy, and Simon Pegg have also appeared and read stories on the programme.
+Tom Hardy isn’t the first celebrity to feature on Bedtime Stories, as the likes of Damien Lewis, David Hasselhoff, David Tennant, James McAvoy, and Simon Pegg have also appeared and read stories on the program.

 Shortly after it was announced that Tom Hardy would be returning to read his second Bedtime Story on CBeebies, the internet lit up with women announcing their desire to watch the episode.